harrier999/harrier999/README.md

 Development of Smart Mirror Using voice and Emotion Recognition - Industrial project, Collaboration with LG electronics

-Development of drivers, library, application for soap dispensor using Arduino - Embeded System Software
+Development of drivers, library, application for soap dispenser using Arduino - Embeded System Software

 42Seoul Cadet - Innovation Academy